pramodr/pramodr/README.md

 ### Hi there, I'm Pramod 👋

-## I'm a Developer!
+## I'm a UI/Ux Developer!
 - 🔭 I’m currently working on a Portfolio!
-- 🌱 I’m currently learning everything 🤣:rofl:
+- 🌱 I’m currently learning something new
-- ⚡ Fun fact: I love to watch movies
+- ⚡ Fun fact: I love to watch Action, Adventure, Sci-Fi movies

 ### Follow me on: